spanifer/grid-battle/README.md

 -   [Python](http://pep8online.com/)

 ### Testing User Stories
+1. As a new user I have quick access to the game rules from the main menu.
+The text can be improved, but shows all the necessary info in a short read to prepare for the first game.
+1. As a user I get clear feedback in text form about what happening and why.
+1. As a user I can achieve a high score and have access to look at other people achieved scores.
 ### Further Testing

--   ~~Friends and family members were asked to review the app~~
+-   ~~Friends and family members were asked to review the app~~ (not the final version)
+-   Throughout the whole development the debugging tool was my best friend.
+Implementing each feature required to manually retest each of the application features.
+-

+### Future improvements, optimizations

+-   in board.py get_ocupied_coords can be memoized
+-   the game board could be printed only if it is changed

 ### Found Bugs

-During the development process I have encountered and produced several bugs and errors that required a solution.
+During the development process I have encountered and produced several bugs and errors that required a fix.
 I have documented the causes and solutions here.

 -   String delimiter error: `SyntaxError: f-string: expecting '}'`
     -   Intent: